 -Xmx480G

-The list of memory settings are below.
+The list of memory settings is below.
 If any value is skipped, it is taken as the default one.

 query.max-memory-per-node